-Other factors that come into play why cannot know the exact weight is depends on the size of the tank – the bigger it is the higher the WC is.
+Other factors that come into play why we do not know the exact weight depends on the size of the tank – the bigger it is the higher the WC is.

 How heavy is a full propane tank?